ComradeBlaze/sigmamodlist/sigmamodlist+1.20.2.md

 *italics* means mod is not updated to 1.20.2 (but is for 1.20.1) and/or appears to be in active development - these will likely be in use in the future.

 ~~strikethrough~~ means mod has not been updated for newer versions and/or does not appear to be in active development.
-Mods that have been replaced with other mods have been moved to sigmamodlist/othermods.md

 **bolded** mods are new additions (to-do)

+mods that have been replaced with other mods have been moved to [this page](sigmamodlist/othermods.md).

 ***
 ### aesthetics mods: